|

 that will not go away until the authorities start addressing discipline in schools.
 There is a fire, and unless some one puts

+it out, it will consume the education system."
 The Council for Educators, a professional body governing teachers, disagrees.

 Council director, Muavia Gallie, insisted there was no excuse for physically harming a child.
+"There simply are absolutely no circumstances that excuse the abuse of

 learners.
 Teachers are adults, and in addition are guardians of children.
 Even if teachers feel unsupported by their employer,